metrorailings/OwlBlog/content/posts/week-12-insights.md

 The Bills defense seems to work off assuming whether a plan will be a run or a pass.
 Also, this defense seems to have a pronounced weakness against the running game.

 Some clever plays from the Chargers on their first touchdown drive, a few of which exploited the formations Buffalo presented.

+Bills offensive line letting up some major pressure on a series of downs that ended in a punt.